TritonDataCenter/node-sdc-clients/README.md

 # Overview

-Node.js client libraries for the various SDC REST API services: Amon, CA, CNAPI, NAPI, UFDS and VMAPI so far.
+Node.js client libraries for the various SDC REST API services: Amon, CA, CNAPI, NAPI, UFDS, Packages on top of UFDS and VMAPI so far.

 # Repository